Maxwuxi/ICTTA/README.md

 Dataset credits: CIFAR10-C and ImageNet-C from Hendrycks & Dietterich (2019).

-Contact: For questions or feedback, email Hao Yang or open an issue.
+Contact: For questions or feedback, email Wuxi Ma or Hao Yang.